Bears fall for the first time at home since October of 2011

 Camp will take place July 16-20 on the campus of Baylor University.

 Baylor -vs- Iowa State soccer, 10/21/12

-Marci Jobson enters her eighth season with the program as a volunteer assistant coach after spending the last two seasons as the Bears' co-head coach with her husband and current head coach, Paul.
-The former U.S. National Team member was BU's head coach for her first five years in Waco, guiding the 2012 team to the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance, and pushed her 2013 squad to the program's highest-ever ranking by the National Soccer Coaches Association of America (NSCAA) at No. 9.
+Marci Jobson, the winningest coach in program history, enters her ninth season with the program and second as a volunteer assistant coach after spending the 2013-14 seasons as the Bears' co-head coach with her husband and current head coach, Paul.
+The former U.S. National Team member was BU's head coach for her first seven years in Waco, guiding the 2012 team to the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance, and pushed her 2013 squad to the program's highest-ever ranking by the National Soccer Coaches Association of America (NSCAA) at No. 9.

-Since the Jobsons took the reins in 2008, they have increased the program's win total in four of the last six years.
+Since the Jobsons took the reins in 2008, they have increased or tied the program's win total in five of the last seven years.
 The 2011-12 seasons resulted in unprecedented success as the Bears posted 15 or more wins back-to-back for the first time in program history and advanced past the NCAA Tournament first round both times - another program first.

 The 2013 season saw Baylor surpass the 10-win mark for the fourth straight season -- the first such run since the program did so five straight years from 1996-2000.
 Additionally, BU set program records for most matches without a loss (31), most home matches without a loss (17) and most consecutive home wins (14).
 Perhaps the highlight of the season was getting off to a hot start to earn a No. 9 ranking in the NSCAA poll on Sept.
 3, 2013 -- the program's highest-ever ranking by the NSCAA.